joemull/ebook-ident/README.md

 #### Running the application

 Once the steps under **Installation** and **Configuration** have been completed, the application can be used.

+You may need to be using a U-M IP address if authenticating with the U-M Library's WorldCat Search API account, so connect to the VPN network if working from home.

 At the project's root level and with the virtual environment activated, enter the following command:

 ```
 python identify.py